How to Strap an Ankle

 Ankle strapping or taping can be used effectively in both the prevention and treatment of ankle injuries.

-As an aid to prevention, the role of ankle strapping is to decrease the frequency and severity of injury.
+As an aid to prevention, the role of ankle strapping is to decrease the frequency and severity of the injury.
 In particular, a sprained ankle.
 Injury can be prevented, or the risk of injury can be reduced, by effective strapping tape.

 Prevention is Better than a Cure

 In many professional sports, clubs have large financial investments in their players and cannot afford to lose a player at any stage of the playing season.
 Therefore, clubs use preventative strapping tape as a form of insurance against ankle injuries.
-This, in turn, helps to reduce loss of performance time by any player.
+This, in turn, helps to reduce the loss of performance time by any player.

 Which Strapping Tape is Best?